Blackberries are one of the truly simple pleasures of summer, and it only takes a few handfuls to make a flavorful homemade blackberry jam.

 Start by cooking the blackberries with sugar, however much you’ve decided to use.
-Honey or maple also work well in this recipe too.
+Honey or maple also work well in this recipe too, but they’re slightly sweeter than table sugar, so only use about 2/3rds sweetener with those.
 If you’ve opted for a no sugar added blackberry jam, that’s fine too.
 Just place the blackberries in a pot and mash them slightly to release some of their juices.

 If you’re using lemon juice, add it now because a little bit of liquid will help with the initial cooking.
 After a minute or two on the heat, the blackberries will have let out plenty of juice and the mixture will quickly come to a boil.

 Be aware that blackberry jam foams heavily during cooking.
 You need to watch the jam pot continuously and stir down the foam as it rises.

 Some people add 1/4 teaspoon of butter at this stage to help control the foaming.
 While the safe canning police will tell you never to can butter or dairy products, there’s a big difference between canning jam with a tiny bit of butter and actually canning up a jar of butter.